erikrose/parsimonious/README.rst

 better cache performance if the individual pieces are re-used elsewhere.
 If the pieces of a regex aren't used anywhere else, by all means keep the whole thing together.

+Quantifiers: bring your quantifiers up to the topmost level you can.
+Otherwise, lower-level patterns could succeed but be empty and put a bunch of useless nodes in your tree that didn't really match anything.

+Why?
+====

+* Speed
+* I wanted to understand PEG parsers better so I'd know how to optimize my grammars.
+* I didn't like how PyParsing mixed recognition with formatting the resulting tree.
+It felt unnatural to me, since my use case--wikis--naturally wants to do several different things with the tree: render to HTML, render to text, etc.